-Nowicki, 1987; Isen, Jhonson, Mertz, and Robinson; 1985; Isen, Rogenzweig, and Young, 1991).
+The series of studies by Isen and her colleagues have suggested that positive mood improves creative problem solving by altering the cognitive context in which cognitive activity takes place and by giving cues of an extensive and varied set of materials (Isen and Daubman, 1984; Isen, Daubman, and Nowicki, 1987; Isen, Jhonson, Mertz, and Robinson; 1985; Isen, Rogenzweig, and Young, 1991).
 Positive mood has also been studied as a direct or indirect factor in changing people's other affective experiences such as attitude, judgment, evaluation and satisfaction (Isen, Shalker, Clark, and Karp, 1978; Isen and Patrick, 1983; Petty et al., 1993; Weiss et al., 1999).
 Overall, people who are in a positive emotional state make more positivejudgments and give favorable feedback because they interpret situations more positively than they would at other times.
-The studies of Erez and Isen (2002) and Isen and Reeve (2005) also indicated that positive emotions facilitate intrinsic motivation by influencing the cognitive process involved in motivation.

-Negative moods are proposed to derive from discrepancies between personal standards and perceived current status (Carver and Scheier, 1990; Martin and Tesser, 1996; Wicklund, 1979).
-People in a negative mood feel further from the standard and may analyze the situation carefully, attending to specific details in order to reduce this discrepancy (Cervone, Kopp, Schaumann, and Scott.
-1994).
-When people perform objectively difficult tasks, perceived goal attainability influences the functional impact of negative mood on effort.
+The studies of Erez and Isen (2002) and Isen and Reeve (2002) and Isen and Reeve (2005) also indicated that positive emotions facilitate intrinsic motivation by influencing the cognitive process involved in motivation.
+Negative moods are proposed to derive from discrepancies between personal standards and perceived current status (Carver and Scheier, 1990; Martin and Tesser, 1996: Martin and Tesser, 1996; Wicklund, 1979).
+People in a negative mood feel further from the standard and may analyze the situation carefully, attending to specific details in order to reduce this discrepancy (Cervone, Kopp, Schaumann, and Scott, 1994).
+When people perform objectively difficult tasks, perceived goal attainability influences the functional impact of functional impact of negative mood on effort.
 Those in a negative mood either mobilize little effort because they perceive task demands to be too high, or increase effort because negative mood acts as a warning signal that attainment of achievable goals is threatened (Cervone et al., 1994; Gendolla and Krusken, 2002).
 Prior empirical studies have demonstrated that different negative moods have different effects on performance (Hanin, 2000; Lane and Terry, 2000; Schwarz and Bless, 1991; Schwarz, 2001).
 Anxiety has been shown to be associated with good performance in some studies and poor performance in others, whereas depression is consistently associated with poor performance.
-Lane and

-Terry (2000) proposed that individuals in a depressed mood tend to direct feelings of anger internally, leading to suppression, selfultimately, blame and, performance decrements (Spielberger, 1991).
+Lane and Terry (2000) proposed that individuals in a depressed mood tend to direct feelings of anger internally, leading to suppression, self-blame and, ultimately. performance decrements (Spielberger, 1991).
 At least four reasons have been offered for why a negative mood is associated with a reduction in cognitive performance, all of them focusing on the reduction of information processing capacity.
-The resource allocation model (Ellis and Ashbrook, 1988) points out that people in a sad mood are concerned with extra-task processing (e.g., thinking about their own mood) or with task-irrelevant processing.
-Oaksford et al. (1996) argue for depletion of central executive processes, whereas Bohner, Bless, Schwarz, and Strack (1988) suggest a capacity reduction, since subjects in a bad mood are more concerned with finding out why they are in this specific mood.
+The resource allocation model (Ellis and Ashbrook, 1988) points out Ashbrook, 1988) points out that people in a sad mood are concerned with extratask processing (e.g., thinking about their own bad mood) or with taskirrelevant processing.
+Oaksford et al. (1996) argue for depletion of central executive processes, whereas Bohner, Bless.
+Schwarz, and Strack (1988) suggest a capacity reduction, since subjects in a bad mood are more concerned with finding out why they are in this specific mood.
 Last, Isen (1984, 1987) proposed that a person in a negative mood tries to regain a better mood ("mood repair").
 Consequently, the focus of cognitive capacity is both on the task and on mood correction.